ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 - Box Border: 0 Width (Default)
 - Dashed Line Border
 - Box Title: 2mm Bold
 - Box Subtitle: 2mm Italic
 - Has a Title in bold with font: **KiCad Font** and Part Name under title with font: **Default Font**
+- *Italicize* the subtitle and extra information.

 <img src="images/ISS-PCB-KiCAD-Conventions-Component-Partitions.png" alt="MPN" width="500">

 - I2C Addresses should be listed in a convenient location inside the sectioned off box.
-- If a component needs a description or link from inspiration place this in the bottom left of the box
+- If a component needs a description or link from inspiration place this in the bottom left or right of the box depending on best fit.

 ### Title Block